yt-project/yt/doc/source/examining/loading_data.rst

 yt FITS Data Standard
 """""""""""""""""""""

+yt has facilities for creating 2 and 3-dimensional FITS images from derived, fixed-resolution data products from other datasets.
+These include images produced from slices, projections, and 3D covering grids.
+The resulting FITS images are fully-describing in that unit, parameter, and coordinate information is passed from the original dataset.
+These can be created via the :class:`~yt.visualization.fits_image.FITSImageData` class and its subclasses.
+For information about how to use these special classes, see :ref:`writing_fits_images`.

+Once you have produced a FITS file in this fashion, you can load it using yt and it will be detected as a ``YTFITSDataset`` object, and it can be analyzed in the same way as any other dataset in yt.

 Astronomical Image Data
 """""""""""""""""""""""

 These files are one of three types:

 * Generic two-dimensional FITS images in sky coordinates
-* Three dimensional "spectral cubes"
+* Three or four-dimensional "spectral cubes"
 * *Chandra* event files

+These FITS images typically are in celestial or galactic coordinates, and for 3D spectral cubes the third axis is typically in velocity, wavelength, or frequency units.
+For these datasets, since yt does not yet recognize non-spatial axes, the coordinates are in units of the image pixels.
+The coordinates of these pixels in the WCS coordinate systems will be available in separate fields.

+For 4D spectral cubes, the fourth axis is assumed to be composed of different fields altogether (e.g., Stokes parameters for radio data).

-*Chandra* X-ray event data will be loaded as particle fields in yt, but a grid will be constructed from the WCS information in the FITS header.
+*Chandra* X-ray event data, which is in tabular form, will be loaded as particle fields in yt, but a grid will be constructed from the WCS information in the FITS header.
 There is a helper function, ``setup_counts_fields``, which may be used to make deposited image fields from the event data for different energy bands (for an example see :ref:`xray_fits`).

 Generic FITS Images
 """""""""""""""""""